If you eat well and exercise regularly, but don’t get at least seven hours of sleep every night, you may be undermining all of your other efforts.

 “It’s very easy to stay up late and burn the candle at both ends,” she says.
 “However, when you do that, you quickly run into a problem of dealing with sleep deprivation.”

 Wake up at the same time every day, including weekends or days off.
-Waking at the same time every day will actually help you to sleep better at night.
-A fixed wake time helps to build a strong desire for sleep throughout wakefulness.
+Waking at the same time every day actually helps you sleep better at night.
+A fixed wake time helps build a strong desire for sleep throughout wakefulness.
 This sleep drive gradually builds, and shortening it by sleeping in will make it harder to fall asleep the next night.
 Sleeping in on the weekend makes it much more difficult to wake up earlier on Monday morning.

-It also is important, Dr. Drerup says, to do some relaxing activity such as taking a warm bath or reading a book before bedtime.
+It’s also important to do some relaxing activity, recommends Dr. Drerup, like taking a warm bath or reading a book before bedtime.
 By making these activities part of your bedtime ritual, you can train yourself to associate these activities with sleep.
-This association will help you to move more easily into slumber.
+This association will help you move more easily into slumber.

 “The minute you look at that time it’s not just looking at one number,” Dr. Drerup says.
 “You start mental calculations, you think about how long it’s been since you’ve been in bed and what you have to do the next day.
 And before you know it, a long time has passed and that cuts into your sleep time.”

 “In our society, nowadays, people aren’t getting enough sleep.
-They put sleep so far down on their priority list because there are so many other things to do – family, personal stuff and work life,” Dr. Walia says.
+They put sleep so far down on their priority list because there are so many other things to do — family, personal stuff and work life,” Dr. Drerup notes.
 “These are challenges, but if people understand how important adequate sleep is, and how to sleep better, it makes a huge difference.”